OmriN7/tmf/README.md

 ##### optimization stuff
 - Optimize the images where needed. ( a lot of places! )
-- Download all of the libraries and include them in the style.css instead of loading them each from a seperate call
-- minify html
 - Figure out why the hell CEVO's icon thing takes up 600kb and how that can be fixed
 - Reevaluate which libraries to place where...
 - Fix the misuse of hr tags.